campa-consortium/pals-python/README.md

 1. Define the PALS schema, using Pydantic.
 2. Document the API.
-3. Reference implementation in Python.
+3. Develop a reference implementation in Python.
-3.1.
 Attract additional reference implementations in other languages.
-4. Add supporting helpers, which can import existing MAD-X, Elegant, SXF files.
-4.1.
-Try to be as feature complete as possible in these importers.
+5. Add supporting helpers, which can import existing MAD-X, Elegant, SXF files.
+Be as feature complete as possible in these importers.
-5. Reuse the reference implementations and implement readers in community codes for beamline modeling (e.g., the [BLAST codes](https://blast.lbl.gov)).
+6. Reuse the reference implementations and implement readers in community codes for beamline modeling (e.g., the [BLAST codes](https://blast.lbl.gov)).

 ## For users